 Now that data was captured and transmitted by measure units, we expect to obtain these data remotely, so it is necessary to configure the gateway, the server and the broker.

-For the gateway component, we found a commercial solution that can gather data transmitted with Lora modulation in a defined frequency.
+For the gateway component, we found a commercial solution that can gather data transmitted with Lora modulation in a particular frequency.
 The selected reference was LG02 from Dragino.
-This gateway offers a User Interface UI to set up all transmission parameters, such as spreading factor – SF, band width – BW, frequency, coding rate and IoT service provider.
-The parameters selected for our reception and transmission channels are shown in Tables 5 & 6, respectively.
-This gateway has 2 communication channels that allow it to operate in full duplex.
+This gateway offers a graphical user interface (GUI) to set up all transmission parameters, such as spreading factor – SF, band width – BW, frequency, coding rate and IoT service provider.
+The parameters selected for our reception and transmission channels are shown in Tables 5 and 6, respectively.
+This gateway has two communication channels that allow it to operate in full duplex.